hcsalmon1/Unidiomatic-Rust-Compiler-Project/README.md

 It's like they don't trust you to ever access the index of something directly.
 The thing is, in the above example I am looping against the length of the ArrayList and never mutate it, how get it go out of bounds?

-Iterators are great when you only need to loop through a collection in order but they are extremely cumbersome if you need to any advances iteration.
+Iterators are great when you only need to loop through a collection in order, but they are extremely cumbersome if you need to do any advanced iteration.
 What if you want to go back to the start of the loop if you meet a certain condition?
 Good luck doing that with a Rust iterator.

 Another reason I don't like them, is I don't like inferred types.
 It's impossible to use iterators without inferred types in Rust.